chromice/ae/README.md

 echo $request->type(); // json
 ```

-In order to get the IP address of the client, you should use `aeRequest::ip_address()` method.
+In order to get the IP address of the client, you should use `\ae\Request::ip_address()` method.
 If your app is running behind a reverse-proxy or load balancer, you need to specify their IP addresses via request options:

 ```php
 ae::options('ae.request')->set('proxy_ips', '83.14.1.1, 83.14.1.2');